“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 “Indeed,” said Nemo.

 Leo pointed to his own forehead.
-“You got a, uh, a thing up there.”
+“You got a, uh, a thing up here.”

 Nemo nodded and looked cross-eyed at the swastika carved between his temples.
 “A reminder of my duties and heritage.”

 “Hell yeah.
-I got the same thing.”
+I got the same thing.
+Not my heritage, but someone’s heritage, and as long as the world disapproves, I’ll wear it proud.”
 Leo unbuttoned his Hawaiian shirt.
 Tattooed across his chest was a blue swastika whose arms held thirteen stars.
-“That’s why society can’t keep up with us.
+“That’s why the world can’t keep up with us.
 Get me?”

 Nemo furrowed his brow at Leo’s tattoo.
 “What brings you to my mountain?”